Volunteer Fire Companies

 Chief of Police McCarthy urges everyone to assist responding police officers and first responders in dealing with your emergency situation by going to www.dmv.state.pa.us.
 Please click on the Emergency Contact Information button found on the right side of the page under "Driver Services".
 The entry should take less than five minutes to complete.
 This is a major enhancement to the service provided to you through PennDOT, and it could save your life!

-If you are a resident of East Earl township, casting your ballet for Local, State and Federal elections can be done at any of the following locations depending on where you live.
+If you are a resident of East Earl township, casting your ballot for Local, State and Federal elections can be done at any of the following locations depending on where you live.

 Blue Ball District: